k-badz/low-overhead-profiler/README.md

 3. Setup compilation appropriately to your build engine.
 You need to enable C++17 in your compiler for these files.
 4. Compile and enjoy.

-* For linux, running example is as simple as this:
+* For linux, compiling example is as simple as this:
 `g++ samples/example.cpp src/profiler_asm.cpp src/profiler.cpp -Wno-format -g -std=c++17 -Iinclude -O2`

 * For windows, you need to add the files to solution, enable C++17, enable MASM compiler for asm file, add include directory path, and then build the solution.